renuo/renuo-upload/README.md

 * CoffeeScript will be replaced by TypeScript
 * The test coverage will definitely increase (goal is a full tested library)
-* The library will be published on bower
 * Documentation Page will follow
 * An angular example will follow